Fast rail link between Auckland and Hamilton raised for the future

 "My hope is that we can work steadily towards that in the next few years."

-Mr Twyford said until the business case and costings were complete, he would not put a timeframe on it.
+Twyford said until the business case and costings were complete, he would not put a timeframe on it.

 He said a regular train commuter service between Hamilton and Auckland, due to start in the middle of next year, was an important starting point in improving the link between the two cities.